sajjjadayobi/PersianQA/README.md

 <a href="https://huggingface.co/"><img src="https://img.shields.io/static/v1?label=%F0%9F%A4%97%20Hugging%20Face&message=Click&color=yellow"></a>
 <a href="https://paperswithcode.com/"><img src="https://img.shields.io/static/v1?label=%F0%9F%93%8E%20Papers%20With%20Code&message=Click&color=21cbce"></a>

-# PersianQA: a dataset for Persian Question Answering ❔
+# PersianQA: a dataset for Persian Question Answering

 The dataset provided here has more than 9,000 training data and about 900 test data available.
 Moreover, the first models trained on the dataset, Transformers, are available.

 ## Data
-- Descriptions
+- Description
 - access
 - Example
 - Stats